-QurRahn Battle is a Junior Project Coordinator at Impact Research’s Montgomery office.
+QurRahn Battle is Project Coordinator at Impact Research’s Montgomery office.
 QurRahn is from New York, where she spent a good portion of her life.
 She moved to Montgomery, AL, in 2018, where she now lives with her husband Braylan and their three children.
 QurRahn attended and graduated from Keiser University with a Bachelor’s Degree in Business Administration with an emphasis in Human Resource Management.
 Alongside working full time, QurRahn has put her business degree to use by creating two small businesses of her own.
 When QurRahn is not at work, she enjoys spending time with her family, painting, reading murder-mystery books, creating new recipes, and binge-watching Netflix.

 Matthew Byrne is an Executive Assistant working out of Impact Research’s Montgomery office.
 Matthew has called Alabama home for his entire life, spending much of his time in and near the state’s capital city.
 He attended the University of Alabama in Huntsville for his undergraduate education, graduating with honors from the schools of English and sociology.
 Matthew spent three years working in the book-publishing industry as the production manager at Montgomery’s NewSouth Books before joining Impact in 2021.
 Matthew enjoys film, literature, tabletop role-playing games, and progressive Twitch streams.
 He lives in Deatsville with his wife Rachel and their four cats.